-We have, in particular, a very close relationship with The Jacaranda School for Orphans, in Limbe, Malawi, and have already funded a number of projects for them, including the solar powered well.
+We have, in particular, a very close relationship with The Jacaranda School for Orphans, in Limbe, Malawi.
+We help them employ teachers, build and maintain classrooms, and generally look after the children.

 We believe that change works best when it is led by local people.
 We engage the local community to help us decide what will work best.

 Marie Da Silva founded The Jacaranda School in her childhood home in 2002 whilst working as a nanny in the USA after the school that had previously cared for the children closed down.

 She sent one third of her salary every month to fund the school, and convinced a large group of her nanny friends to donate monthly too, just so the children had somewhere safe to learn.

 Marie now runs the school full time with her husband and the school’s Executive Director Luc Deschamps, dividing her time between Malawi and the USA, where she goes regularly to raise money for the school.

 Marie was deservedly recognised in 2008 by being named a CNN Hero.

 We believe that real change can only be made on small, local levels where effects can be sustained.
 We think that a bottom-up approach can help communities grow and evolve.

 We support projects that teach children that they can be self sufficient, that they don’t need pity, that they don’t need overseas help to grow, that they can play a leading role in driving Malawi forwards to a brighter future.

 We look to support and develop the talents the children have to empower them with the skills that the world wants to see, and that can contribute to the brighter future of their country.
 We also try to encourage overseas supporters to become directly involved for positive reasons, not because they feel sorry for the children.